 The [Binary] keyword indicates that network data is presented in binary format, for purposes of file size compression and faster file parsing.
-The binary data is to be presented using the interchange format defined by the IEEE 754-2008 standard.
+The binary data is to be presented using the 32- and/or 64-bit portions of the interchange format defined by the IEEE 754-2008 standard, with byte ordering for the data explicitly defined.